Posted by: Dean Dominguez, Instructor

 What Should New Real Estate Agents Do?

 New real estate agents need to make a decision to purchase advertising from Zillow/Trulia or not, even if it will be at a premium.
 New agents should have 6 months of reserves in their bank accounts.
+(This article has tips on how you can get help building those reserves.)
 Every penny counts.
 Performing an all-out advertising campaign on Zillow/Trulia could be costly, but it could be the push one needs to become the go-to agent of that particular service area.

 New real estate agents need to be well-versed in projecting future earnings.
 It’s possible that no commissions will come during months 0 through 4, but maybe there will be a great payday in month 5 that will make the advertising worth it.
 In those first few months of uncertainty, experimentation is a must.
 New real estate agents need to handle and cope with the pressure of being in the red for a few months, while still staying positive and getting rewarded later.